trapd00r/beet2mpd/README.md

     # titles does not:
     beet2mpd  year:1999 album:love \^title:love

-    # add new music imported in the past hour that doesn't have the tag radio
+    # add new music imported in the past hour
-    beet2mpd "added:$(date +%Y-%m-%dT%H:00:00..)" '^tag:radio'
+    beet2mpd --hour 1 -v

+    # make a query but don't add results to mpd; simply print the results
+    # for possible piping to other applications.
+    beet2mpd artist:lindfors --no-add --nocolor --hour 4 genre:pop

+# OPTIONS

+    All boolean options are enabled with --option and yet again disabled with --no-option.
+That is, you use the same option name but prefix it with 'no-'.

+            --color  Enable or disable colorized output.
+            --add,   Add or print results from a query.
+            --hour   Add tracks added to beets n hour(s) ago.

+      -v,   --verbose   Increase the verbosity.
+Can be specified multiple times.
+      -h,   --help      Display this help and exit.

 # ENVIRONMENT